nateshirley/codespeak/README.md

 module_frame.add_type(Order)
 ```

-A module's frame is a parent to the Frames for each function in the module.
+A module's frame is a parent to the Frames of each function in the module.
 Any resources added to a module's frame are available to every function in the module.

 ### Easily check and edit inferences in your filesystem.